buttonsrtoys/registrar/README.md

 ## Registering models

-To add a model to the registry, add a `Registrar` widget to the widget tree with a builder for your model:
+To add a model to the registry, give a builder to a `Registrar` widget and add it to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),